-To celebrate the festival of Eid Al Adha, we’re shining a light on a hero dish at DXB’s brand-new Emirati restaurant, S34 Gahwa Mezza Bar.
+We’re shining a light on a hero dish at DXB’s very own Emirati restaurant, S34 Gahwa Mezza Bar.

 Inspired by the gahwas (coffeehouses) dotted around the alleys of Dubai’s historic Al Fahidi neighbourhood, S34 is the go-to place for sampling Emirati cuisine when you pass through DXB.

 This time, we’re biting into the succulent and satisfying Arabic classic: Ras el hanout lamb shoulder.

 S34’s Chef Nizamudeen Thameembasha explains some of the secrets behind the dish.
 “We use high quality Australian lamb, slow cooked for 24 hours at just 70 degrees C to keep the meat soft and juicy.”

 First of all, the meat is marinated in a heady blend of spices – inspired by the North African blend Ras el hanout – featuring coriander, turmeric, cayenne pepper, sweet paprika, cumin, sea salt, sugar, cinnamon, allspice, cardamom powder, black pepper and fennel seeds.